conan-io/docs/faq/troubleshooting.rst

 there is no precompiled package for your current settings.
 Maybe the package creator didn't build and shared pre-built packages at all and only uploaded the package recipe, or maybe they are only providing packages for some platforms or compilers.
-E.g. the package creator built packages from the recipe for Visual Studio 14 and 15, but you are using gcc 16.
+E.g. the package creator built packages from the recipe for Visual Studio 14 and 15, but you are using Visual Studio 16.

 By default, conan doesn't build packages from sources.
 There are several possibilities: